abhixpatel/Python-Learning/README.md

 # Python-Learning
-I am learning Python and will document practice files in this Repo I am planning to solve Striever's A@Z sheet in Python
+I am learning Python and will document practice files in this Repo. & I am planning to solve Striever's A@Z sheet in Python